How to Help Municipalities Prepare for E-Vehicles

 How these e-vehicles are classified in your jurisdiction will dictate where they should be operated, and where they should not.
 “Having a clear plan prior to their arrival will help reduce confusion and increase the safety of riders, pedestrians and other vehicles alike,” Schmidt said.
 It can also help avoid potential allegations from e-vehicle operators that an ordinance developed after they were already operating in a city interferes with their “established” business.

 A 2019 study from the Austin (Texas) Public Health Department, with assistance from the Centers for Disease Control and Prevention, looked at scooter injuries over a three-month period in late 2018.
-Of the 190 injured scooter riders, nearly half (48 percent) had injuries to the head3 and over a third of injured riders sustained a bone fracture or fractures.
-Fifteen percent of riders had evidence suggestive of a traumatic brain injury, the study found, while less than one percent of riders were wearing a helmet at the time of injury.
+Of the 190 injured scooter riders, nearly half (48%) had injuries to the head3 and over a third of injured riders sustained a bone fracture or fractures.
+Fifteen percent of riders had evidence suggestive of a traumatic brain injury, the study found, while less than 1% of riders were wearing a helmet at the time of injury.

 There is no uniform approach to planning for this new type of vehicle traffic, so be sure to consider what makes sense for your city and create a plan for the infrastructure you have in place.
 The maintenance or condition of intended riding surfaces, the adequacy of traffic control systems, topography, lighting and rush hour traffic, among others, are risk factors when considering permitting and regulations.